 rails g instrumental:forms:insert

-To style a form field using Instrumental Components, simply wrap your Rails form field helper in the _field
+To style a form field using Instrumental Components, simply wrap your Rails form field helper in the _field partial, like this:

 <%= render "shared/components/forms/field",